 It would be impertinent to discuss the wonderful work done by the Padstow Lifeboat without making a mention of the other services which so often work in close co-operation with us: The Coastguard, the Naval Air Station at Culdrose, and the RAF at St. Mawgan.
 So often the four services, along with Rock’s new inshore lifeboat, join together in search and rescue operations which leave us filled with admiration.
 The crew of the lifeboat consists of two full time crew members and volunteers who come from all walks of life in the local area.
 Over the years the Padstow Lifeboat crew have been awarded 28 Silver and 2 Bronze Medals for bravery by the Institution and 2 British Empire Medals.

 Each lifeboat has its own Lifeboat Supporters Association and everyone is welcome to join.
 This will keep you up to date with what is happening at the station.
-To register please contact visit our website www.padstow-lifeboat.org.uk to read all about our new lifeboat and boathouse.
+To register please visit www.padstow-lifeboat.org.uk.

 The RNLI depends entirely on voluntary contributions for its income.

-The music “Padstow Lifeboat” by Malcolm Arnold is available from our online shop.
+The music “Padstow Lifeboat” by Malcolm Arnold is available from their online shop.